What type of car polisher is best?

 What to look for when buying

-Comfort and balance matter over a full detail -- a machine that tires your arms will produce worse results.
-Look for smooth speed control (low for finishing, enough headroom for cutting), solid build quality with minimal vibration, and straightforward pad compatibility so you can swap backing plates without a fight.
-Safety features -- soft start, stall protection, anti-kickback on some DAs -- are worth checking.
-An established ecosystem makes sourcing spare pads, backing plates and replacement batteries straightforward later.
+Comfort and balance matter over a full detail more than the headline wattage on the box.
+Beyond that, look for smooth speed control with genuine usable range at the low end for finishing and enough headroom at the top for cutting, solid build quality with minimal vibration through the handles, and straightforward pad compatibility so you can swap backing plates without a fight.
+Safety features are worth checking too: soft start stops the machine lurching when you pull the trigger, and stall protection or anti-kickback on some DAs takes the edge off a beginner's mistakes.
+Finally, buy into an established ecosystem; sourcing spare pads, backing plates and replacement batteries a year down the line is far easier when the brand is one that's widely stocked.

 Matching the polisher to the job

+This is where the "best polisher" question actually gets answered, because it changes with the paint.
 For light swirls, wash-induced marring or a general gloss lift, a free-spinning DA is usually plenty.
-Moderate defects across a whole car call for a gear-driven DA or a capable cordless with cutting pads.
-Heavy oxidation, deeper scratches and older single-stage paint need a rotary in experienced hands, or patient multi-stage work with a gear-driven DA.
-Tight areas and trim edges are where a spot polisher with a small backing plate earns its keep, and for a single bonnet or small panel, polishing by hand is sometimes quicker than setting up a machine at all.
-(If you're weighing whether a machine is worth the outlay, see do I need a buffer to polish a car?)
+Moderate defects spread across a whole car call for a gear-driven DA, or a capable cordless paired with cutting pads.
+Heavy oxidation, deeper scratches and older single-stage paint are where a rotary in experienced hands genuinely pulls ahead, or where you commit to patient multi-stage work with a gear-driven DA.
+Tight areas and trim edges are the spot polisher's territory.
+And for a single bonnet or one small panel, polishing by hand is sometimes quicker than setting a machine up at all.
+If you're weighing whether a machine is worth the outlay in the first place, do I need a buffer to polish a car? is the honest version of that maths.

 Common beginner mistakes

-The most common early mistake is jumping straight to a rotary before you've learned pad pressure and arm speed.
-Running the machine on maximum speed all the time, regardless of the compound, compounds the risk.
-Worn, contaminated or wrong-grade pads cause as much damage as the wrong machine -- pads matter.
-Skipping a test panel means you have no way to know whether the pad-and-compound combination is actually cutting, and working dry or in direct sun bakes residue into the paintwork before you can wipe it.
+The most common early mistake is jumping straight to a rotary before you've learned pad pressure and arm speed on something forgiving.
+Running any machine on maximum speed all the time, regardless of the compound, only multiplies the risk.
+Pads matter as much as the machine: worn, contaminated or wrong-grade pads cause as much damage as the wrong polisher, and a clogged pad will mar paint it should be refining.
+Skipping a test panel means you have no way of knowing whether the pad-and-compound combination is actually cutting or just smearing product around.
+And working dry or in direct sun bakes residue onto the paint before you can wipe it, which turns a quick job into a long one.

-Machine polishing is easy to start but harder to master without leaving holograms or buffer trails -- see is polishing a car easy? for an honest view of what it takes.
+Machine polishing is easy to start and harder to master without leaving holograms or buffer trails behind you; is polishing a car easy? gives an honest view of what it really takes.

 Our recommendation

 If you're starting out, buy a good dual-action polisher.
-It is safe, versatile, and lets you learn without nasty surprises.
-As your skills grow, add a rotary for heavy machine polishing if you need one.
-Whatever you choose, match the machine, pad and compound to the paint in front of you -- and if the job is small, don't rule out polishing by hand.
-Before any machine session, make sure the paint is properly prepared: how do I prepare a car for polishing? walks through the washing, claying and decontamination steps that decide whether the correction goes well.
+It is safe, versatile, and it lets you learn without nasty surprises waiting at the end of the session.
+As your skills grow, add a rotary for heavy machine polishing if you find you genuinely need one; many enthusiasts never do.
+Whatever you choose, the rule that matters most is the same one a professional follows: match the machine, the pad and the compound to the paint actually in front of you, and don't rule out polishing by hand when the job is small.
+Before any machine session, make sure the paint is properly prepared first; how do I prepare a car for polishing? covers the washing, claying and decontamination that decide whether the correction goes well or badly.